usdivad/GapTuner/README.md

 <img src="Assets/Screenshots/GapTunerRTPC.png" width="800"/>

-The plugin consists of three categories of parameters:
+The plugin consists of four categories of parameters:
 1. **Output Pitch**
 	- **Output Pitch Parameter Reference:** A reference to the output pitch RTPC.
 This allows you to browse to a specific RTPC in your project within Wwise authoring.
 	- **Output Pitch Parameter ID:** The ID of the output pitch RTPC.
 This gets populated automatically when you set the Output Pitch Parameter Reference, but you can also set this manually if you'd like.